J. D. Yeakel bio photo

 • This course is delivered synchronously over ZOOM The lecture & discussion attendance at the time of the lecture & discussion is required.

-• The 2 lowest lecture attendance scores will be dropped
+• The 2 lowest lecture attendance scores will be dropped.

 • Required and Supplemental Readings

 • Required Textbook: W.D.
 Bowman, S.D.
 Hacker, and Cain, M.L.
 2017.
-Ecology, 4th or 5th Edition.
+Ecology, 6th Edition.
 Sinauer Associates, Inc., Publishers.
 Sunderland, MA.

 • Readings will also be assigned for the Discussion section and instead of the book for some lectures.
 These are required and will be provided on the course website.